henry-kimani/nixos-conf/README.md

 ## PREFACE
 Since i use nixos, btw, this repo includes the files that I use to create my desired nixos environment.
-This includes the packages and dotfiles e.g neovim, tmux etc
+This includes the packages and dotfiles e.g neovim, tmux etc.

+If you do decide to install it as your own, you might want to modify my packages, and install what you want.
+Note that my dotfiles will be installed too, if you installed my home-configuration.

-## PREREQUSITS
+## PREREQUISITES

+I install my configuration via NixOS which comes with Nix pre-installed.
+If your using another OS apart from NixOS, you might want to install the Nix package manager into your distribution.

-Here, I will only show you how to install it in nixos not via nix package manager since there are some minor differences in running the commands.
+I will only show you how to install it in NixOS, not via Nix package manager since there are some minor differences in conguration and running the commands.
 But there are enough resources from the internet to get you up to speed.
-    - nixos or
+  - NixOS or
-    - nix package manager.
+  - Nix package manager.

 ## INSTALLATION

-You will need to be in the current directory of the source code for it to work.
+You will need to be in the current directory of the

 ### Installing nixos configuration

 The configurations to be applied, will affect the whole system including all the users.

 ```bash
   git clone https://github.com/henry-kimani/nixos-conf && cd nixos-conf
 ```